Didstopia/docker-realm-object-server/README.md

 docker run -p 9080:9080 -p 9443:9443 --name realm-object-server -v /srv/realm/data:/var/lib/realm/object-server -v /srv/realm/config:/etc/realm -d didstopia/realm-object-server:1.4.1-305
 ```

-When the image runs for the first time, it will create both a `configuration.yml` file under `/etc/realm`, as well as SSH keys for Realm Object Server.
+When the image runs for the first time, it will create both a `configuration.yml` file under `/etc/realm`, as well as SSH keys for _Realm Object Server_.

 By default, only HTTP is enabled (port 9080), so you'll probably want to edit the config file to, for example, only enable HTTPS (port 9443).